google/shadertrap/docs/shadertrap_language.md

 - The renderbuffer has width `w`
 - The renderbuffer has height `r`

-The renderbuffer can be rendered to by supplying it as a framebuffer attachment to a `RUN_GRAPHICS` command, via the `FRAMEBUFFER_ATTACHMENTS` parameter of that command.
+The renderbuffer can be rendered to by supplying it as a framebuffer attachment to `RUN_GRAPHICS`, via the `FRAMEBUFFER_ATTACHMENTS` parameter of that command.
 It can be dumped to a file using `DUMP_RENDERBUFFER`.

 ### CREATE_SAMPLER